Target Optical

-Target Optical is an optical company located inside Target stores across the United States.
+Target Optical is an optical company in United States.
+It operates optical stores inside Target stores in United States.

 History

-Target Optical was founded by the Cole National Corp in 1995 in Cleveland, Ohio.
-In 2004, the Cole National corporation was acquired by the Italian Luxottica S.p.A., this included other Cole National holdings like Pearle Vision.
+Target Optical was founded by the Cole National Corporation in 1995 in Cleveland, Ohio.
+In 2004, the Cole National Corporation was acquired by the Italian Luxottica S.p.A. along with other Cole National Corporation holdings such as Pearle Vision.
 Luxottica folded Cole's operations into its North American Retail Group and the Cole structure was dissolved.

 Target Optical headquarters is located in the North American Retail Groups headquarters in Mason, Ohio.